swisskyrepo/PayloadsAllTheThings/Methodology and Resources/Active Directory Attack.md

 Converting kirbi => ccache
 ```

+Mitigations:
+* Hard to detect because they are legit TGT tickets
+* Mimikatz generate a golden ticket with a life-span of 10 years

 ### Pass-the-Ticket Silver Tickets

 Forging a TGS require machine accound password (key) or NTLM hash from the KDC